akka/akka/docs/src/main/paradox/java/http/http-model.md

 HttpEntityDefault
 : The general, unchunked HTTP/1.1 message entity.
-It has a known length and presents its data as a `Source[ByteString]` which can be only materialized once.
+It has a known length and presents its data as a `Source<ByteString, ?>` which can be only materialized once.
 It is an error if the provided source doesn't produce exactly as many bytes as specified.
 The distinction of `HttpEntityStrict` and `HttpEntityDefault` is an API-only one.
 One the wire, both kinds of entities look the same.

 HttpEntityChunked
 : The model for HTTP/1.1 [chunked content](http://tools.ietf.org/html/rfc7230#section-4.1) (i.e. sent with `Transfer-Encoding: chunked`).
-The content length is unknown and the individual chunks are presented as a `Source[ChunkStreamPart]`.
+The content length is unknown and the individual chunks are presented as a `Source<ChunkStreamPart, ?>`.
 A `ChunkStreamPart` is either a non-empty chunk or the empty last chunk containing optional trailer headers.
 The stream consists of zero or more non-empty chunks parts and can be terminated by an optional last chunk.

 HttpEntityCloseDelimited
 : An unchunked entity of unknown length that is implicitly delimited by closing the connection (`Connection: close`).
-Content data is presented as a `Source[ByteString]`.
+Content data is presented as a `Source<ByteString, ?>`.
 Since the connection must be closed after sending an entity of this type it can only be used on the server-side for sending a response.
 Also, the main purpose of `CloseDelimited` entities is compatibility with HTTP/1.0 peers, which do not support